stormasm/poetry/laotzu.md

-Thirty spokes converge on a hub
+thirty spokes converge on a hub
 but it's the emptiness
 that makes a wheel work
 pots are fashioned from clay